Syhmac/matrix_multiplier/readme.md

 9. Function based code.

 ## Input file format
 Both input files are formated in the same way.
-In this repository, you will find 2 example files.
-(The files are in the `cmake-build-debug` directory, where the compiled program is stored.)
+In this repository, you will find 2 example files (The files are in the `example_input_files` directory).
-To multiply different matrix, replace the contents of the example files following the rules below.
+To multiply different matrices, replace the contents of the example files - or create new files - following the rules below and place them in the same directory as the compiled executable file.

 In the first line, you should include a size of the matrix.
 First number describes the amount of columns.
 Second number - separated by a single whitespace - describes the number of rows.